billkendrick/firefighter/README.md

 > ## 3.
 Movable and Destroyable Objects
 >
 > > There are some objects which you may be able to push around the room.
-> > Walk up and push into them any of eight directions and, if there is
+> > Walk up and push into them in any of eight directions and, if there is
 > > nothing in that direction -- it must be a blank space, there may not
 > > be fire, gas leaks, or workers -- it will move to that position
 > > (you will stay in the same spot for a moment).